Shahriar-Kariman/CS3383_Assignment_4/CS3383_Assignment4.md

 But then I read the question again and noticed that you can drop any element that doesn't fit in the order.

-Considering that the answer is still pretty easy I just have to keep growing the size of the problem and store the result of each subproblem.
+The answer is still pretty easy I just have to keep growing the size of the problem and store the result of each subproblem.

 I chose to start from the left because I know that if element $j$ comes after element $i$ and $A[j]<A[i]$ then the longest sequence is going to be $Max\{result[j],result[i]+1\}$ and if I keep calcualting the last elements result beased on the elements before it I will have my answer.